W4G1/multithreading/README.md

 #### Option B: Manual Management (Bun / Standard JS)

-If you are using **Bun** (which doesn't natively support `using` and uses a transpiler which is incompatible with this library) or prefer standard JavaScript syntax, you must manually release the lock using `drop()`.
+If you are using **Bun** or prefer standard JavaScript syntax, you must manually release the lock using `drop()`.

+**Note on Bun:** While Bun is supported, it's runtime automatically polyfills the `using` keyword whenever a function is stringified.
+This transpiled code relies on specific internal globals made available in the context where the function is serialized.
+Because the worker runs in a different isolated context where these globals are not registered, code with `using` will fail to execute.

 Always use a `try...finally` block to ensure the lock is released even if an error occurs.

 ```typescript
 import { spawn, move, Mutex } from "multithreading";